 SDSU Stampede Rodeo - Brookings

-Brookings knows how to cheer, and the SDSU Stampede Rodeo is back to light up the Dacotah Bank Center with hometown energy and big-arena thrills.
-If you’re looking for a local favorite night out, this is the one everyone talks about.
+Brookings knows how to cheer, and the SDSU Stampede Rodeo is back at the Dacotah Bank Center for a night that feels like a hometown tradition.
+Settle in with friends, grab your favorite snacks, and get ready for arena energy that locals look forward to all year.

-Expect fast turns, fearless rides, and the unmistakable pageantry of college rodeo—where grit, timing, and teamwork decide every second.
-The SDSU Stampede Rodeo Brookings brings that campus pride to the dirt with a show that feels close, loud, and real.
+Expect tight turns, quick hands, and fearless rides as SDSU’s rodeo athletes bring real collegiate grit and polished horsemanship to every run.
+The pace stays lively, with each event building the crowd’s roar.

-The SDSU Stampede Rodeo Dacotah Bank Center experience is all about great sightlines, easy entry, and a lively crowd that makes every whistle and buzzer hit harder.
+The Dacotah Bank Center keeps you close to the action, with easy access, clear sightlines, and a comfortable setup right in town—perfect for a midweek outing.

 |Location: